art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 Represents a work of art in our collections.
 For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#artworks).

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system.
+* `lake_guid` *uuid* - Unique UUID of this resource in LAKE, our digital asset management system
 * `title` *string* - Name of this resource
 * `is_boosted` *boolean* - Whether this document should be boosted in search
+* `thumbnail` *array* - Thumbnail for showing this entity in search results.
+Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
 * `alt_titles` *array* - Altername names for this work
 * `main_reference_number` *string* - Unique identifier assigned to the artwork upon acquisition
 * `date_start` *number* - The year of the period of time associated with the creation of this work